Awarded the "2023 Best of Harleysville Award" in the category of "musician"

 Beginner guitar students can expect assignments that concentrate on the following...

-1. Technical Exercises - designed to develop the necessary finger control and coordination to play the guitar while avoiding common bad habits.
+Technical Exercises - designed to develop the necessary finger control and coordination to play the guitar while avoiding bad habits.

-3. Chords - by learning to strum chords and play songs from an easy guitar song book (usually a Beatles Songbook to start).
-After a certain point of accomplishment, the student is invited to choose songs (or songbooks) that are of the most interest to them.
+Chords - by learning to strum chords and play songs from various “easy guitar” books.
+After a certain level of accomplishment, the student is invited to weigh in on songs that they prefer.

 FOR INTERMEDIATE/ ADVANCED STUDENTS...

-When a student comes to a lesson with prior experience, the first lesson is diagnostic so that Pete can assess the students level, goals and determine an appropriate course of study.
-Lesson plans are structured to develop ability in the following...
+For students with prior experience, the first lesson is diagnostic to assess the students level, goals and determine an appropriate course of study.
+Lesson plans aim to develop abilities in the following...

-With 30+ years of professional teaching experience, Pete Smyser has been invited to present guitar masterclasses and workshops at Universities and has had a role in training a number of the guitar teachers throughout the region.
+With nearly 40 years of professional teaching experience, Pete Smyser has been invited to present guitar masterclasses and workshops at Universities and has had a role in training a number of the guitar teachers throughout the region.
 Some past students have received music scholarship offers from prestigious Universities.

 Pete's past teaching locations have included...